 Exempt or complying development is required to meet the prerequisite legislation.
 You or an accredited certifier must determine if your proposal meets either of these requirements.

 The State Environmental Planning Policy (SEPP) – Exempt and Complying Development Code 2008 was gazetted on 12 December 2008, and commenced operation on 27 February 2009.
-Council’s LEP also maintains some exempt and complying development standards.
+Newcastle's Local Environment Plan 2020 (LEP) also maintains some exempt and complying development standards.

-If you believe your development meets the requirements for complying development, lodge a complying development certificate application with council or an accredited certifier.
+If you believe your development meets the requirements for complying development, lodge a Complying Development Certificate application with CN or an accredited certifier.
 Further information on Complying Development.